nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/develop-with-nuxeo-platform.md

   $ nuxeo studio link
     info You are going to link a Studio project to this project.
   ?
 NOS Username: my-user
   ?
-NOS Password: [hidden]
+NOS Token: [hidden]
   ?
 Studio Project: my-project
   ?
 Do you want to update your Maven settings.xml file accordingly?
 Yes
   ```

   {{#> callout type='warning' }}
-  At this point, you just added your Nuxeo Connect password in `~/.m2/settings.xml` in clear text.
+  At this point, you just added your Nuxeo Connect token in `~/.m2/settings.xml` in clear text.
 This is not recommended, please read the following [Security Best Practices](#security-best-practices) section.
   {{/callout}}

 3. Export your contributions to Nuxeo Studio